bc-discord/bc-discord.github.io/pages/balisong/maintenance/maintenance.md

 1. Apply thread locking.
 2. Crank the screws right before the balisong motion seizes.

+{: .important }
+> One side of the washer typically has smoothed edges and a smoother surface; that side should be facing the washers.
+If one side is not smoother, the side does not matter, but be consistent.

 ### Bearings
 ...

 ### Bushings

 <ins>Bushings</ins> are metal cylinders that sit within the blade pivot blades and are sandwich between the washers then the handles.
 Bushings minimize damage to the handles and blade by acting as a intermediate between the washer and the blade.
-They are typically made of steel.

 The bushing itself maintains tolerances for a long ass time, you don't need to swap these out unless the initial tune is bad.
 The only thing you need to do is
 - lubricate the pivots
 - swap out the washers when tolerances are not satisfactory

 #### Tuning
 Your bushings are considered <ins>undersized</ins> if a full crank of your screws causes the motion of your balisong to seize, to any degree.
-To fix this, you need to tune a new set of bushings that over thicker than your blade thickness.
+To fix this, you need to tune a new set of bushings with the correct thickness.

 {: .important }
 > You are better off sending it back to the maker for a retune if tolerances are not up to standard; most makers will charge you for a bushing retune if you tamper with the bushings.
 Undersized bushings are considered a manufacturering defect; most will retune free-of-charge.